 We found that this practice was providing well-led care in accordance with the relevant regulations.

 Background

-Eltham Park Dental Practice is in the Royal Borough of Greenwich and provides NHS and private treatment to patients of all ages.
+17 Dental is in Guilford, Surrey and provides NHS and private treatment to adults and children.

-There is level access via a portable ramp for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including for blue badge holders, are available near the practice.
+There is a ramp access for people who use wheelchairs and those with pushchairs.
+Car parking spaces, are available near the practice.